A

 Yes.
 A telephone?
 Certainly.
 There's even a satellite

-dish.
+dish for the Fall football games.
 But don't look for such contemporary amenities as sheet rock

 home's woodsy atmosphere.
 Construction details aside, what makes the